 Why Consider the Undiagnosed Diseases Program at Vanderbilt

-In addition to the Undiagnosed Disease Program team, experts from the following VUMC departments and centers may be involved in testing and evaluating patients: The departments of Pediatrics, Internal Medicine, Neurology, Pathology, Surgery, Radiology and Biostatistics; the Center for Precision Medicine; Vanderbilt Center for Structural Biology; and Vanderbilt Genetics Institute – all in all, more than 50 highly trained dedicated specialists and scientists.
+In addition to the Undiagnosed Diseases Program team, experts from the following VUMC departments and centers may be involved in testing and evaluating patients: The departments of Pediatrics, Internal Medicine, Neurology, Pathology, Surgery, Radiology and Biostatistics; the Center for Precision Medicine; Vanderbilt Center for Structural Biology; and Vanderbilt Genetics Institute – all in all, more than 50 highly trained, dedicated specialists and scientists.

 Meet Your Care Team

 Brian CornerMS, LCGC

 - Genetic Counselor

 Vanderbilt University Medical Center has been named a National Organization for Rare Disorders (NORD) Center of Excellence, joining 31 medical centers as part of an innovative network seeking to expand access and advance care and research for rare disease patients in the United States.